damonchen/qrdecoder/README.md

 download the qrcode decode component from `http://sourceforge.jp/projects/qrcode/files/`, and then unzip it.

-suppose you unzip location is
+suppose your unzip location is

 `/home/damonchen/qrcode`

-so the bin path is `/home/damonchen/qrcode/bin`
+so the bin path is `/home/damonchen/qrcode/bin` .

+run the command below

 ```bash